aquaraga/aquaraga.github.io/_posts/2016-11-19-golang-interfaces-vs-functions.markdown

 }
 {% endhighlight %}

-In the above example, Car *is a* Vehicle by virtue of implementing the three methods that the Vehicle interface declares.
+In the above example, Car *is a* Vehicle by virtue of implementing the two methods that the Vehicle interface declares.
 This is akin to [duck typing][duck-typing], because the Car doesn't explicitly declare itself to be implementing Vehicle.